guohao1995/Openai-service-quick-start/README.md

+ # Quickstart: Build your Node.js OpenAI application on Azure App Service

  # 1. Get ready of your OpenAI service

 ## If you are using OpenAI API
 1. Create an [OpenAI account](https://platform.openai.com/signup) or [sign in](https://platform.openai.com/login).